HePeng2016/StructureEmbedding/README.md

  VectorSize :

    VectorSize is the size of final embedding vector for each fragement in a structure.

+If the config file is missing, the default tolerance is 0.01 and the default VectorSize is 128.